W e l c o m e

 Despite the religious nature of Waldorf education, efforts are increasing — in the United States and elsewhere — to secure taxpayer support for Waldorf schools.

 Humanity faces bigger problems than the proliferation of Waldorf schools and the spread of Rudolf Steiner's mystical doctrines.
-Nonetheless, the Waldorf movement should trouble anyone who prizes rationality and abhors the clandestine indoctrination of children.
+Nonetheless, anyone who prizes rationality and abhors the clandestine indoctrination of children should find the Waldorf movement troubling.

 My name is Roger Rawlings.
 I attended a Waldorf school from second grade through high school.
 My mother was secretary to the headmaster at that school.
 Because I was in the school for so long, and because I occasionally questioned the headmaster, I gained some insights into the Waldorf movement's secret agenda.
 More to the point, in recent years I have conducted an extensive study of Anthroposophy and Waldorf education.
 This website is the result.